-Sales of crude oil during the period under review is affected by the Group's volume of crude oil production, the market price for crude oil and the discount to the market price incurred by the Group for its crude oil.
-The Group expects to generate further revenue from sales of condensate, gas and LPG following the completion of the Gas Treatment Facility.
-The audited consolidated financial statements as at and for the year ended 31 December 2010, 2009 and 2008 and the 2007 Combined Financial Statements included in this Annual Report present sales of crude oil gross of any portion required to be delivered to the State under the terms of the PSA since, during the periods under review, it has elected to settle its obligations to the State in cash.
+Revenue during the period under review is affected by the Group's quantities of production and the prices achieved by the Group for its products.
+The audited consolidated financial statements as at and for the year ended 31 December 2011, 2010, 2009 and 2008 included in this report present revenue gross of any portion required to be delivered to the State under the terms of the PSA since, during the periods under review, it has elected to settle its obligations to the State in cash.
 Consequently, the incurrence of any such obligation is reported as an expense in cost of sales.
-If it elects, in the future, to settle such obligation by the delivery of crude oil to the State, its sales of crude oil, and therefore revenue, will be affected.
+If it elects, in the future, to settle such obligation by the delivery of products to the State, its revenue will be affected.
 See "Business Review-Subsoil Licences and Contracts-State Share".

-Cost of sales comprises various costs including: (i) depreciation of oil and gas properties; (ii) well workover costs for the repair, maintenance and change of well completions; (iii) royalties payable to the Government (see "Primary Factors Affecting Results of Operations-Royalties, Government Share and Taxes payable pursuant to the PSA"); (iv) repair, maintenance and other services, (v) payroll and related taxes for field operational staff; (vi) materials and supplies and other related expenses; (vii) the rental and operation of oil separation units (used to separate crude oil and gas condensate); (viii) environmental levies; (ix) management fees related to the provision of geological, geophysical, drilling, scientific, technical and other consultancy services (see "Related Parties and Related Party Transactions-Services Agreements") and (x) Government profit share, (see "-Primary Factors Affecting Results of Operations-Royalties, Government Share and Taxes payable pursuant to the PSA").
+Cost of sales comprises various costs including: (i) depreciation of oil and gas properties; (ii) well workover costs for the repair, maintenance and change of well completions; (iii) royalties payable to the Government (see "-Primary Factors Affecting Results of Operations-Royalties, Government Share and Taxes payable pursuant to the PSA"); (iv) repair, maintenance and other services, (v) payroll and related taxes for field operational staff; (vi) materials and supplies and other related expenses; (vii) the rental and operation of oil separation units (used to separate crude oil and gas condensate); (viii) environmental levies; (ix) management fees related to the provision of geological, geophysical, drilling, scientific, technical and other consultancy services (see "Related Parties and Related Party Transactions-Services Agreements") and (x) Government profit share, (see "-Primary Factors Affecting Results of Operations-Royalties, Government Share and Taxes payable pursuant to the PSA").